iterative/dvc.org/public/static/docs/user-guide/dvcignore.md

 Data and pipelines are up to date.
 ```

-Same modification applied to not ignored file will make `dvc status` inform
+`dvc status` also ignores `data1`.
+The same modification on a tracked file will
-about change:
+produce a different output:

 ```dvc
 $ echo "123" >> data/data2